rahulkumaran/sudocode/README.md

 - Initialising variables
 - Basic increment and decrement statements

 <b>All the above mentioned functionalities can be written in the form of a pseudocode and will be converted to code by our program</b><br>

-The rules to be followed while writing pseudocode are as follows: <br>
+<h2>Rules To Be Followed While Writing Pseudocode</h2>